+The homeward main we slowly gain

+With every can stroke's cadence.

-The homeward main we slowly gain With every emistroke's andence.
-And leave a shore all peopled o'ar With fairy men and maidens.
-The three we clide on Time's dack if
+And leave a shore all peopled o'er

-"Tis thus we glids on Time's dark tide, To labor's selemn measure, Doath's shore to find, and leave behind The Flowery isles of pleasure.
+With fairy men and maidens.
+'Tis thus we glide on Time's dark tide, To labor's selemn measure, Death's shore to find, and leave behind The Flowery isles of pleasure.

-Tdieness.
+Idleness.

 There is too much idleness in this country.
 It is breeding vice and immorality.
 It is filling our jails with criminals.
 Crime has been on the gradual increase for six months.
-This comes of idleness ; and idiences comes in a great measure of that abominable idea that a white man cannot he a gentleman and work.
+This comes of idleness; and idleness comes in a great measure of that abominable idea that a white man cannot be a gentleman and work.
 He must get money, for that is indispensable.
 But how?
 That's it.
-Young men have not the dis-The mosn seems the most unsteady of secure a basis for business operations.
+Young men have not the disposition to work, and by patient counciny secure a basis for business operations.
 They must have it now.
 This suggests expedients.
-These lead to temptation, and temptation leads to orime.
-Hence we have murders, horse thefts and breaches of trust
+These lead to temptation, and temptation leads to crime.
+Hence we have murders, horse thefts and breaches

-Why should a young man consider it degrading or even undignified to work ?
-President Johnson purchased his present residence in East Tennessee with the procoods of his labor as a tailor.
-One of the wealthicst bankers in New York commenced the world as a gardener, selling to the huckster the products of his own labor.
-Gen. Pat Cleburn, at one time the head of the Arkansas bar, subsequently the ruling mirit of a powerful army, began life as a day-laborer.
+Why should a young man consider it degrading or even undignified to work?
+President Johnson purchased his present residence in East Tennessee with the proceeds of his labor as a tailor.
+One of the wealthiest bankers in New York commenced the world as a gardener, selling to the huckster the products of his own labor.
+Gen. Pat Cleburn, at one time the head of the Arkansas bar, subsequently the ruling spirit of a powerful army, began life as a day-laborer.
 Judge Reagan, Postmaster General of the late Confederate States, was once a woodchopper on the banks of the Mississippi.
-The world is full of such exmples.
-But where can we point to a suc stul man who spent his early youth in bemore genteel than manual labor?
-Who has ever heard of a man succeeding who has ever heard of a man succeeding who spent his early manhood "waiting for some-thing to tarn up?"
+The world is full of such examples.
+But where can we point to a suc cossful man who spent his early youth in hunting business which he considered to be more genteel than manual labor?
+Who has ever heard of a man succeeding who spent his early manhood "waiting for some-thing to turn up?"

 Young man if you would succeed, go to work.
 If you cannot obtain a clerkship, take something else.
 You had better be rolling barrels, or plowing, or building fence, or chopping cord wood, or carrying the hod, than doing nothing.
 Quit de-pending upon your friends.
 Strike out for yourself.
-Learn at once the greatest of all lessons, that of sel/-reliance.
+Learn at once the greatest of all lessons, that of self reliance.
 Have a head, a will, a purpose of your own.
 Go to work and watch your opportunity.
-The soil upon which you have been reared soil upon which you have been reared never refuses a competence to those who are willing to dig.
+The soil upon which you have been reared never refuses a competence to those who are willing to dig.
 Then, if you can do no better, dig.
 It will pay to dig Nor is there anything undignified or vulgar in it.
-It is honorable if you choose to make it on the state of the it so.
-Then dig and watch your opportu-nity.
+It is honorable if you choose to make it so.
+Then dig and watch your opportunity.
 But don't stand idle and "wait for something to turn up."

-A QUAKER WOMAN'S SERMON - My dear friends, there are three things that I up shop and goin' to dinner, sir.' very much wonder at.
+A QUARER WOMAN'S SERMON -My dear friends, there are three things that I very much wonder at.
 The first is that children should be so foolish as to throw up stones, clubs and brickbats into fruit trees to knock down fruit.
-If they would let it alone it would fall itself.
-The second is, that men should be so foolish as to go to would die themselves.
-The third and last thing I wonder at is, that young men should be so unwise as to go after used.
-We'll then get up and take it away from The following direction
+If they would would die themselves.
+The third and last him.'
+I wonder at is, that young men be so unwise as to go after young which passed through the post office: thing I wonder at is, that young men